 Losing a loved one can be devastating.
 To help you with the emotional pain that naturally occurs from an event such as this one, seek the services of a Christian grief counselor.
-You may find the comfort you've been yearning for since you received word of your friend or family member's passing.
+Grieving for your loved one is a difficult process and the appropriate counseling will help you find comfort and understanding.

 Christian Versus Non-Christian Based Grief Counseling